 Please note that the map below is a simplified version.
 The pass is also valid for JR conventional lines in Osaka.
 You can check out the Tourist Pass website for a map showing all available routes.

-PLACES YOU CAN VISIT
+PLACES YOU CAN VISIT WITH THE TAKAYAMA-HOKURIKU AREA TOURIST PASS

 This isn’t an exhaustive list but enumerated below are some of the top attractions you can visit in the Chubu and Kansai regions using a Takayama-Hokuriku Area Tourist Pass.
+If you need help in planning your trip, then be sure to check out our 5-day Chubu itinerary.

 Osaka and Kyoto need little introduction.
 They’re two of the most visited cities not just in the Kansai region, but in all of Japan.